 Duvall is passionate about the Arts!
 Year after year, Duvall continues to grow as an arts community, focusing on many year-round art related activities for both families and adults.
-This year saw the emergence of new activities, such as the hosted Vintage Markets, and the continuation of many favorites like Sandblast.
+This year sees the continuation of many favorites like Sandblast and Art in Bloom.
 Our art community is flourishing, especially our very own Northwest Art Center.
 They have moved into a beautiful new home underneath Match Coffee and Wine, and have expanded their artistic programming for people all ages, including a new digital art program.
 Stop in, check out the space, take a class and participate…be inspired to create!

 One of the newest art groups in Duvall is Valley Chicks.
 ‘Hatched’ in early 2014, Valley Chicks started as a simple Facebook page to encourage and support a group of local artists, creative reimaginers, up-cyclers and vintage fans.
 A place where questions may be asked, information shared and items are available for sale.
 Several members have successfully launched their own small businesses.

 In April 2014 a Spring Vintage and Artist Market was held at the Duvall Visitors Center and was a huge success.
 Then a Summer Market in August and Winter Market in November followed.
 Every market is a little different, sometimes with the added fun of a photo booth or vintage style photographer, artisan baker or soap maker and is a casual, family / dog friendly community event.

 The Valley Chicks Vintage & Artist Market features 20 vendors and showcases the work of its amazing members and local artists.